MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 There are some iterative steps in each workflow.

 If the domain is using a 3rd-party NLU engine, you'll need to [connect the NLU engine](intent-builder-natural-language-understanding.html#connect-a-3rd-party-nlu-engine) before you train.

-### Prebuilt domains

-To get you quickly up and running with [intents](intent-builder-intents.html), LivePerson provides a set of prebuilt domains that you can easily add to your Intent Builder environment.
-A prebuilt domain is a ready-made domain that includes a set of well-defined, predefined intents.
-There are two kinds of prebuilt domains available:

-* Generic, prebuilt domains for a number of verticals: Telecommunications, Financial Services, and more.
-* Cross-vertical, prebuilt domains that are appropriate for all verticals.
-These include domains for things like account management, billing and payment, “small talk,” and more.

-**Screen**

-Once you [add a prebuilt domain](intent-builder-domains.html#add-a-prebuilt-domain), you can customize the domain as you see fit.
-It behaves like any other you might create manually or via an import file.

-If you want a quick, low effort way to get up and running with well-defined intents, LivePerson recommends that you get started by taking advantage of prebuilt domains.

-{: .important}
-Prebuilt domains for the [LP NLU v1 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine) aren’t supported.